 On your Taekwondo journey with Pacific International Taekwondo you can expect to be practising and correcting the same techniques repeatedly.
 I know this might sound dull, but it’s just the opposite.
 When you’re involved in your training working on techniques can be inspiring.
 Even something as fairly straightforward as a back kick can be exciting to carry out when you know you have practised each part of the technique, so it is honed to perfection, dynamite fast and visually amazing.
 You made that happen by practising repetition.

-But the real reason for the repetition isn’t to exercise your ego… it’s to instill techniques, so your body and mind are trained to carry them out instinctively when they are needed.
+But the real reason for the repetition isn’t to exercise your ego… it’s to instil techniques, so your body and mind are trained to carry them out instinctively when they are needed.
 And as we said earlier, it separates your level of ability from being average to being outstanding, and isn’t that what we all want, to be not just average but outstandingly good in whatever we choose to do in our life?

 The Real Reason for Repetition in Taekwondo